Honda NSX (second generation): NSX Type S (2022)

-On August 3, 2021, Honda teased the NSX Type S via its YouTube channel.
-Claimed it will be an improved, high-performance version of the NSX and it will be only produced in 2022 to mark the car's final year of production.
-The NSX Type S will be limited to 350 units worldwide, with 300 of these units available for the United States, 30 for Japan and 15 for Canada, will not be available for Europe and the United Kingdom.
-The Type S moniker was last used in the NSX on the 1997 NSX Type S and Type S-Zero models that were exclusive for the Japanese domestic market, meaning that the 2022 version will be the first NSX Type S to be sold out of Japan.
-The car was unveiled to the public on August 12, 2021, at the Monterey Car Week in the United States, and on August 30 in Japan.
+On 3 August 2021, Honda announced they would produce an improved, limited-production NSX Type S for 2022 to mark the car's final year of production.
+The NSX Type S was limited to 350 units worldwide, with 300 of these units available for the U.S. market, 30 for Japan and 15 for Canada.
+The Type S was the only version of the NSX that will be produced during 2022.
+The moniker was last used in the NSX on the 1997 NSX Type S and Type S-Zero models that were exclusive for the Japanese domestic market, meaning that the 2022 version was the first NSX Type S to be sold out of Japan.
+The car was unveiled on 12 August 2021 at the Monterey Car Week in the United States, and on 30 August in Japan.

 The NSX Type S features several enhancements to the NSX's powertrain, providing a combined maximum power output of 602 hp and 492 lbft of torque.
 Enhancements to the internal combustion engine include new turbochargers from the NSX GT3 Evo race car that increase peak boost pressure by 5.6 percent from 15.2 psi to 16.1 psi, new fuel injectors which increase flow rate by 25 percent, and new intercoolers that can dissipate an additional 15 percent more heat than previously.
 As a result of these upgrades, the internal combustion engine now generates a maximum power output of 522 hp at 6,500–6,850 rpm and 443 lbft of torque at 2,300–6,000 rpm.
 The gear ratio of the Twin Motor Unit powering the front wheels was lowered by 20 percent to improve torque off the line and give the car a quicker launch, while the car's usable battery capacity and battery output have been increased by 20 and 10 percent, respectively, as a result of more efficient usage of the car's Intelligent Power Unit.
 Because of the improvements in battery capacity and output, the car's electric motors have been retuned to offer better performance and a higher electric-only range.
 The car's 9-speed dual-clutch transmission (DCT) also features improvements.
 New programming for Sport and Sport+ modes resulted in 50 percent faster upshifts, while the allowable downshift speed in Track mode was raised by 1,500 rpm to allow earlier downshifts.
 A new "Rapid Downshift Mode" was introduced, allowing the driver to shift to the lowest possible gear according to the car's speed by holding the downshift paddle for 0.6 seconds in Sport, Sport+ and Track modes.
 In fully automatic mode, the transmission downshifts earlier in Sport+ and Track modes.